jersou/mouse-actions/README.md

 # ...
 ```

+**⚠️ The changes introduced by this chapter may cause security problems:
+an application launched with your user can listen to your input events ⚠️**

 ### Platform compatibility

-I only tested on Linux & X11, but it should work on Mac, Windows as well as
+I only tested on Linux + X11 and Linux + Wayland, but it should work on Mac, Windows.
-Linux+Wayland (with --no-listen option for Wayland).

 The `grab` feature from rdev give an inaccurate mouse position, so I used
 the `listen` feature from rdev.
 This function not works on Wayland, but the
-mouse shape detection should work (with little modification of code), the listen
-feature is used to detect edge of screen click.
+mouse shape detection works, the listen feature is used to detect edge of screen click.

+#### Wayland

+Notes:
+* Edge screen event doesn't work with Wayland
+* xdotool doesn't work on Wayland, use ydotool or other alternatives

 ## Configuration